(Last updated January 24, 2019)

-Because Animal Kingdom has a lot of attractions with live animals that understandably require more special care than those of the animantronic variety, it is fairly typical for many of the normal "attractions" to not operate from park opening to park closing.
+Because Animal Kingdom has a lot of attractions with live animals that understandably require more special care than those of the animatronic variety, it is fairly typical for many of the normal attractions to not operate from park opening to park closing.

 That's important if your thought is that you'll show up at 7 p.m. and ride Kilimanjaro Safari before the park closes at 8:30.

-During the winter months when sunset comes quite early, you'll likely find that attraction closing at 6:30 (and sometimes even earlier!).
+During the winter months when sunset comes quite early, you'll likely find that many attractions not available during the event will be closing at 6:30 (and sometimes even earlier!).